 If your device & internet connection meets the minimum requirement for Ultra HD Playback, you can force Netflix to stream content in 4K resolution whenever possible.

 Navigate to Netflix Playback settings in your account, and select Data Usage per Screen to High.
 It will make sure to play HD or UHD quality.
-The later works automatically when your devices meet the minimum requirement.
+The latter works automatically when your devices meet the minimum requirement.

-Lastly, when browsing the catalog on Netflix, look for an Ultra HD icon to see if the content is available that quality.
+Lastly, when browsing the catalog on Netflix, look for an Ultra HD icon to see if the content is available of that quality.
 If you don’t see it, search Netflix for the terms “4K” or “Ultra HD” to find titles available in Ultra HD.